Bimetallic strip: Composition

+The metals involved in a bimetallic strip can vary in composition so long as their thermal expansion coefficients differ.
+The metal of lower thermal expansion coefficient is sometimes called the passive metal, while the other is called the active metal.
+Copper, steel, brass, iron, and nickel are commonly used metals in bimetallic strips.
+Metal alloys have been used in bimetallic strips as well, such as invar and constantan.
+Material selection has a significant impact on the working temperature range of a bimetallic strip, with some having a temperature limit up to 500°C, with others only reaching 150°C before failing.

 Applications

-This effect is used in a range of mechanical and electrical devices.
+This effect is used in a range of mechanical and electric devices.

 Clocks

 Mechanical clock mechanisms are sensitive to temperature changes as each part has tiny tolerance and it leads to errors in time keeping.
 A bimetallic strip is used to compensate this phenomenon in the mechanism of some timepieces.
 The most common method is to use a bimetallic construction for the circular rim of the balance wheel.
 What it does is move a weight in a radial way looking at the circular plane down by the balance wheel, varying then, the momentum of inertia of the balance wheel.
 As the spring controlling the balance becomes weaker with the increasing temperature, the balance becomes smaller in diameter to decrease the momentum of inertia and keep the period of oscillation (and hence timekeeping) constant.

 Nowadays this system is not used anymore since the appearance of low temperature coefficient alloys like nivarox, parachrom and many others depending on each brand.